apix0n/Armus/README.md

 If you can't use `accm.sh`, edit the codes below.

-With an acknowledgements in the dedicated section: (+ golden name)
+With an acknowledgement in the dedicated section: (+ golden name)
 ```html
 <tr>
 <td><a class="ref" href="#AN-[id-acknowledgements]">[charactername]</a></td>